Skip to main content

 My walk-in freezer is running but not getting cold.
 What should I check first?

-Three quick checks before you call.
-One: is the condenser coil clogged with dust or grease?
+Three quick observations before you call.
+One: is the condenser coil visibly clogged with dust or grease?
 A choked coil starves the system.
 Two: is the evaporator iced over into a solid block?
 That points to a defrost failure.
 Three: is the door sealing?
 A torn gasket or a propped door loads the box with warm humid air.
-If none of those are obvious, stop and call a pro before the compressor overheats.
+If none of those are obvious, call before the compressor overheats.
+The diagnosis needs a tech and instruments, not more resets.

 Why does my walk-in freezer keep tripping the breaker?

 A repeat breaker trip usually means a hard-starting or shorted compressor, a failing condenser fan motor drawing high amps, or a wiring fault.
 Do not keep resetting it.
 Each restart against a locked compressor can finish the motor off.
-Shut it down, move product, and have the amp draw measured.
+Shut it down, move product, and call us to have the amp draw measured properly.

 How much does walk-in freezer repair cost?